What is Geotagging?

 Although some use these terms interchangeably, georeferencing is a completely different process than geotagging.

-Geotagging simply means a photo (often ground-based photographs) have a single coordinate point associated with it.
+Geotagging simply means a photo (often ground-based photographs) has a single coordinate point associated with it.

 This process of orthorectification geometrically corrects any distortion.
 In the end, the aerial photo becomes an orthophoto so that its scale is uniform.